Robert-van-Engelen/lisp/README.md

 - easily _customizable and extensible_ to add new special features
 - _integrates with C and C++_ code by calling C functions for Lisp primitives, for example to embed a Lisp interpreter

 I've documented this project's C source code extensively to explain the inner workings of the interpreter.
 This Lisp interpreter includes a [tracing garbage collector](https://en.wikipedia.org/wiki/Tracing_garbage_collection) to recycle unused cons pair cells and unused atoms and strings.
 There are different methods of garbage collection that can be used by a Lisp interpreter.
 I chose the simple [mark-sweep method](#classic-mark-sweep-garbage-collection).
 By contrast, a copying garbage collector requires double the memory, but has the advantage of being free of recursion (no call stack) and can be interrupted.
-However, I've included a [mark-sweep with pointer reversal](#alternative-non-recursive-mark-sweep-garbage-collection-using-pointer-reversal) as an alternative method to eliminate recursive calls.
+However, I've included a small and efficient [mark-sweep method with pointer reversal](#alternative-non-recursive-mark-sweep-garbage-collection-using-pointer-reversal) as an alternative method to eliminate recursive calls.
 An advantage of mark-sweep is that Lisp data is never moved in memory and can be consistently referenced by other C/C++ code.
 In addition to mark-sweep, a [compacting garbage collector](#compacting-garbage-collection-to-recycle-the-atomstring-heap) removes unused atoms and strings from the heap.

 ## Is it really Lisp?